BSN Admission Requirements

 |Human Anatomy & Physiology I/II(with lab)****||8 credits (with lab)||8 credits (with lab)||8 credits (with lab)|

-* There is a 10 year age limit on required prerequisite science courses for non-nurses.
+****There is a 10 year age limit on required prerequisite science courses for non-nurses.
 For practicing RNs, there is no age limit on prerequisite science courses.
+Science courses over 10 years will not be accepted for non-nursing prerequisites or electives.

 ^ The prerequisite semester credit requirement represents post-high school, non-nursing, collegiate academic studies with a grade of C or higher, from regionally accredited colleges and universities.
 The prerequisite courses in the tables are not offered by UTHSC College of Nursing.